chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 These random generators will never replace your own imagination and intuition.
 If it’s interesting, dramatic, and pushes the story forward, make it happen.
 Too much reliance on random generators to answer questions about “what happens next” can kill the momentum of your game or make it feel disconnected and incoherent.

 Keep it moving.
 Ask a question.
 If an answer leaps to mind, go with it.
-If you’re not sure, Ask the Oracle.
+If you’re not sure, Ask for Inspiration.
 Then, play.

 ### Bonds

 As you explore your world and complete quests, you create bonds with people and communities by making the Forge a Bond move.
 Bonds give you advantages for specific moves when interacting with those you have bonded with.
 For example, if you attempt to Compel someone, and you share a bond with them, you add +1 to your roll.
 The moves tell you when having a bond provides this advantage.

 Bonds also help determine your fate when you retire from your life as an adventurer.
 The more bonds you create, the more connections you have with people and communities, the better your chance to live out your days peacefully in the company of others.